jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

 Identified 8 species with outgoing overlaps to other genera.
 Fixed using a combination of deleting outliers, manually lowering thresholds, and splitting into subgroups.

+### 120328-compile-edits

+Merges genome removals from `120317-find-identical-genomes` and other edits in `120327-fix-problem-species` into genus/species lists from `210303-format-data`.
+Also removes species with less than 2 genomes remaining after removals.
+Outputs unified list of taxa and genome assignments.

 ## Output